data-fun/3d-genome-builder/README.md

 Please adapt `path/to/structure.pdb`, `path/to/genome.fasta`, `HiC-resolution`, `path/to/genes.bedgraph` and `path/to/output.pdb` to your own settings.

-The gene list need to be in a bedgraph file formatted with 4 tab-separated columns (chromosome/start/stop/gene_ID):
+The gene list should be formatted in a 4-column bedgraph file (chromosome/start/stop/gene_ID):

 ```
 1	1988	1990	NCU10129